-- Your subsidy eligibility depends on your income, but for 2021 and 2022, there’s no longer an income cutoff at 400% of FPL.
+- Subsidies are income-based, but through at least the end of 2025, there’s no longer an income cutoff at 400% of FPL.

-- But it also depends on your access to employer-sponsored coverage or Medicaid.
+- Subsidy eligibility also depends on your access to employer-sponsored coverage or Medicaid.

 - You don’t have to be a U.S. citizen to get subsidies, but you do have to be in the country legally.

 - Subsidies for people 65+ if they’re not eligible for premium-free Medicare A

 - Subsidy eligibility has been greatly – albeit temporarily – expanded as a result of the American Rescue Plan.

 - Subsidies are much larger than they were in prior years.

 - Your subsidy is based on the cost of the benchmark Silver plan in your area.

 - Here’s how your subsidy is calculated – with examples.